JulienBernard3383279/pico-rectangle/README.md

 Removing either of these doesn't make your controller non SWT ruleset compliant.
 Don't use them if you don't want them.
 Use them if you want true functional equivalence to the Frame1/B0XX layouts.

 ### How to wire the board:

+Switches/buttons will have two pins.
+Connect one of them to Ground (daisy chaining advised) and the other to a Pico GPIO pin as per the following mapping:
 - Start to GP0 (pin 0)
 - Right to GP2 (pin 4)
 - Down to GP3 (pin 5)